-Hence, this lasagna was born and my intention came true!
+Hence, this gluten free lasagna was born and my intention came true!
 Everyone loved it and I made it again a couple months later at a family gathering my cousins, aunt and parents and again, everyone enjoyed it and my aunt even asked me for the recipe. 🙂 Yay!

 Happy Holidays and best wishes to you and your loved ones!

 STEP 1: Chop the veggies

 STEP 3: Layer in the slow cooker & cook on low 3.5 – 4 hours

 Leave a comment below letting me know a) your favorite things to make in a slow cooker and/or b) how this recipe turned out once you tried it!
 I love hearing from you!

 A crowd pleasing, easy recipe for your next family get together!

 50 minPrep Time